nasa-butterfly/nasa-butterfly.github.io/assets/science_team_resumes/argrow.md

 Dr. Argrow has supervised five post-doctoral researchers, 14 doctoral candidates, and seven M.S. students.
 He has taught graduate- and undergraduate-level courses at the University of Colorado since 1997, and has been the recipient of numerous teaching awards and recognitions.

 ## Science Teams, Working Groups, and Organizing Committees
-- Session Chair, Autonomous UAS Operations in High-Density Low-Altitude Urban Environments, AIAA Science and Technology Forum (SciTech), San Diego (Jan 7-11 2019).
+- Session Chair, Autonomous UAS Operations in High-Density Low-Altitude Urban Environments, AIAA Science and Technology Forum (SciTech), San Diego, Jan 7-11 2019.
-- Chair, 3rd AUVSI-AIAA Workshop on Civilian Applications of Unmanned Aircraft Systems, AUVSIXPONENTIAL, Dallas, TX (May 2017).
+- Chair, 3rd AUVSI-AIAA Workshop on Civilian Applications of Unmanned Aircraft Systems, AUVSIXPONENTIAL, Dallas, TX, May 2017.
 - Organizing Committee and presenter for the NCAR-EOL Community Workshop on Unmanned Aircraft Systems for Atmospheric Research, 21-24 Feb 2017.
 - Panel Organizer and Moderator, Integrated Remote and In Situ Sensing (IRISS) Initiative, CU’s “Our Space.
 Our Future.”
-Grand Challenges Event, Denver Museum of Nature and Science, Denver, CO (Sep 2015)
+Grand Challenges Event, Denver Museum of Nature and Science, Denver, CO, Sep 2015.